koryslaby/Godot_Game_Development/README.md

 - Speed up game drop timer.

 # ----------Jumper Squish----------:
-Does not have a main scene yet so if you wanna try it out you have to run the World scene.
+Has main scene and start to GUI.

 Description:
   Game where the player starts down in a gully of sorts with a problem, there seems to be rocks coming in to squish them.The